zerospiel/docs/docs/admin-prepare.md

           matchLabels: {}
     ```

-    The `VSpehereClusterIdentity` object references the `Secret` you created in the previous step, so `.spec.secretName`
+    The `VSphereClusterIdentity` object references the `Secret` you created in the previous step, so `.spec.secretName`
     needs to match the `.metadata.name` for the `Secret`.

     Apply the YAML to your cluster: